 Class attendance is required.
-"Attendance" means arrival before class begins and departure after class ends.
-Each student is to sign in for only him- or herself on the attendance sheet, which will be distributed at the commencement of each class.
-Signing in for another person is a serious contravention of the Honor Code.
+"Attendance" means logging in before class begins and logging off after class ends.
+Attendance during online sessions may be taken at the professor's discretion based on logins into the given class session and participation in the Daily Attendance Challenge.
+Logging on as another person is a serious contravention of the Honor Code.

-More than: a) two (2) unexcused absences may result in a lowered grade at the discretion of the professor; the same consequence may result if b) a student is unprepared-for, or late to, or inattentive in more than two classes; and the same consequence may result if a combination of a) and b) exists.
+More than two (2) unexcused absences may result in a lowered grade at the discretion of the professor; the same consequence may result if a student is unprepared-for, or late to, or inattentive in more than two classes.
+The same consequence may also result if a combination of the aforementioned exists.
 If a student's absences become excessive he or she may, at the professor's discretion, be dropped from the course.
 Absences of greater than the two classes may be excused in exceptional circumstances, such as personal illness or the illness of a parent/child or other close person, subject to proper documentation and required additional work.